Prevenge: Plot

 After her husband dies in a climbing accident when he was cut loose by the rest of his group, Ruth, now heavily pregnant, becomes convinced that her foetus is compelling her to murder and she tracks down the other people who were involved in the climbing accident for revenge.
 Her first victim is the owner of a reptile shop, whom she kills by slitting his throat.
 When her midwife tells her that the baby will let her know what’s good for her, Ruth reveals that she thinks that her baby is already telling her what to do.
-Between several midwife appointments, Ruth kills people.
-On one of her last attempts to murder, Ruth suffers a life-threatening emergency regarding her baby.
-Her baby thus is delivered quickly via emergency caesarean section.
-Several days after the surgery, Ruth is quite depressed but soon realises that her baby is just a normal baby girl, not a psychopathic baby.
-The midwife tried to reassure Ruth that everything is going to be okay, and goes off to get the health assistant to help Ruth with her feelings.
-Ruth takes this time to kiss her baby goodbye and go off to the cliffs to kill one last time.